EE Debt Collection – Do You Have to Pay? 2022

 Debt collection is a massive industry nowadays.
-There are thousands of debt collection agencies across the country who all collect for lots of different companies and industries, with debts being collected every day.
+There are thousands of debt collection agencies across the country that all collect for lots of different companies and industries, with debts being collected every day.

 It may be stressful to get a letter in the post, often from a company you don’t recognise, claiming that you owe money, but if you think ahead and act quickly, you will be able to beat them back.